 In 2007, the City purchased the Tower Mobile Home Park located at 600 Old Federal Highway (adjacent to the existing park) and the vacant lot at 601 Old Federal Highway (located east of the existing park) for future park expansion of Peter Bluesten Park.
-The acquisition of the two parcels, added an additional 8.6 acres to the existing 8.28 acre Park.
+The acquisition of the two parcels, added an additional 8.6 acres to the existing 8.28-acre Park.
 In May 2012, the 2 parcels were rezoned to OS District in preparation for the redevelopment and expansion of the park.

 The subject property is within the City's Regional Activity Center (RAC).
 In 2014, the surrounding area was rezoned to Transit Core Subdistrict, consistent with the City's vision of creating a Town Center around a new Bluesten Park anchored by the Municipal Complex/Government Center, the Village at Gulfstream Park and a future commuter rail station on the FEC Corridor, which is currently being planned by the Florida Department of Transportation (FDOT) and the Miami-Dade, Broward and Palm Beach Metropolitan Planning Organization (MPOs).
+The City has filed a grant application with Treasure Coast Regional Planning Council (TCRPC) to fund the detailed design of the potential transit station.
+The TCRPC appears likely to award grants to communities where the land use plan and zoning are less prepared than Hallandale Beach is for the future station, thus staff is not hopeful of receiving funds for our application.
+However, a transit station in Hallandale Beach remains a priority and a strong possibility.